 “People came together for this like nothing I’ve ever seen,” she explains.
 “It was absolutely incredible how people helped fund this and what people did on the ground in South Dakota in the most horrific conditions and circumstances.
 It was also very, very tough working with the sanctuary owner, who was battling to keep the horses.”

 Rehoming these mustangs was no easy feat.
 Because of their wild nature, they had developed tight-knit bonds, and many had unique concerns, such as blindness or permanent lameness.
 On top of that, corralling, loading and hauling the horses were unimaginably challenging tasks.
-After making the noble decision not to tear apart bonded pairs or groups, Nash began shamelessly, selflessly reaching out to individuals and organizations to ask
+After making the noble decision not to tear apart bonded pairs or groups, Nash began shamelessly, selflessly reaching out to individuals and organizations to ask for help.

 That’s how she first got in touch with Turner, who was moved by the mission and agreed to take in those seven blind mustangs.
 Never mind that This Old Horse had no experience with mustangs.
 The nonprofit’s staff and volunteers were determined to make it work and quickly became knowledgeable in their care and management.
 The organization went on to adopt 19 more Hallelujah Horses.